 (d) Any hearings seen fit to be taken under this regulation shall be in private (i.e. not in a public place).
 Those conducting any hearing shall decide whether or not students who are the subject of disciplinary procedure and any relevant witnesses or alleged victims shall appear together or separately in any hearing.
 Strict rules of evidence shall not apply to such hearings, but these shall be conducted with regard to rules of natural justice.
 Hearings may take place in the absence of the student concerned, provided that reasonable steps to inform the student of the hearing have been taken (though the University may agree to a prior request to change hearing dates if for good reason, such as ill-health, a student or supporter cannot attend any date originally set).

 (e) Students may seek independent advice and support from York University Students' Union (YUSU) and/or the Graduate Students' Association (GSA) as appropriate.
 At any hearing, a student may be accompanied one of either a registered student or employee of the University, or (if an undergraduate) the Academic and Welfare Coordinator or other similar sabbatical officer of YUSU, or (if a postgraduate) the Representation, Advice or Welfare Coordinator or other similar officer or staff member of GSA.
 However, any such accompanying person cannot represent the student or attend if the student is not present in person, or be a co-accused or witness to any alleged offence.
+If a student requests support from someone other than a member of the University or those listed above, the request will be considered by the investigating officer, and permission may be given.

 (f) A student on placement or away for other study reasons may be required to return for purposes of any disciplinary investigation and shall do so promptly on request.

-(l) Failure to pay any fine imposed, or to respect an exclusion, could be treated as a separate disciplinary offence.
+(k) Failure to pay any fine imposed, or to respect an exclusion, could be treated as a separate disciplinary offence.

-(n) The University may involve the police in any incident it deems appropriate and notify the Independent Safeguarding Authority of conduct raising concerns of harm/risk of harm to minors or vulnerable adults.
+(m) The University may involve the police in any incident it deems appropriate and notify the Independent Safeguarding Authority of conduct raising concerns of harm/risk of harm to minors or vulnerable adults.

-(o) These proceedings may operate in conjunction with other University Proceedings, such as those relating to Academic Misconduct, Fitness to Practise and Harassment.
+(n) These proceedings may operate in conjunction with other University Proceedings, such as those relating to Academic Misconduct, Fitness to Practise and Harassment.

-(p) References to students include full-time and part-time students, students studying abroad and students externally registered for examinations.
+(o) References to students include full-time and part-time students, students studying abroad and students externally registered for examinations.

 (a) Where a student wishes to contest a decision made by a Head of Department or College and/or penalty under 7.2.3, he or she may appeal by written notice to the Deputy Vice-Chancellor within fourteen days of the date of the decision.
 The Deputy Vice-Chancellor shall then appoint another senior member or officer of the University (other than any Investigating Officer previously involved in the matter) to look into the appeal, giving opportunity to the student to submit written representations upon the decision and/or penalty.
 The appointee shall report to the Deputy Vice-Chancellor with recommendations, which the Deputy Vice-Chancellor shall consider in reaching a final decision on the appeal (to be notified to the student in writing as soon as reasonably possible).